Vandichakkaram: Release

 Vandichakkaram was released on 29 August 1980, and became one of the biggest hits of Sivakumar.
 At the Filmfare Awards South, Sivakumar and Saritha won the awards for Best Tamil Actor and Best Tamil Actress respectively.
 The film also won the Tamil Nadu State Film Award for Best Film—Third Prize.

 Critical reception

 Writing for Kalki, Nalini Sastry said Vijayan was not pushing the cartwheel on the ground, but into the sky.
 Kungumam called Sivakumar as "Vidhyasamana Kumar" for portraying a rowdy character.
-Dina Thanthi praised the acting of Vinu Chakravarthy while praising director Vijayan for portraying that a goon can be submissive towards wife's love.
+Dina Thanthi praised the acting of Vinu Chakravarthy while praising director Vijayan for portraying the fact that a goon can be submissive towards his wife's love.
 Naagai Dharuman of Anna praised the acting of Sivakumar, Saritha and other actors, cinematography, music, dialogues, direction but panned Surulirajan's humour.